Last editedFeb 2022 2 min read

 Different types of payment terms in international trade

-The world of global shipping comes with its terminology, but the types of payment terms in international trade starts with a strong Terms of Sale.
-These are the basic payment terms agreed upon between the business and buyer.
-In the case of international trade, it should clearly state who pays international duties and taxes, when shipping will take place, and other relevant factors.
+These are the basic payment terms agreed upon between the business and the buyer.
+In the case of international trade, they should clearly state who pays international duties and taxes, when shipping will take place and other relevant factors.

 Additional types of payment terms in international trade include International Commercial Terms or ‘Incoterms’ like the following: